savonet/book/language.md

 function can take an arbitrary number of arguments, which includes zero arguments).
 It is very close to a float excepting that each time it is called the returned value can change: we now have the possibility of having something like a float which varies over time.
-We like to call such a function a _float getter_, since it can be seen as some kind of object on which the only operation we can perform is get the value.
+We like to call such a function a _float getter_\index{getter}, since it can be seen as some kind of object on which the only operation we can perform is get the value.
 For instance, we can define a float getter by